 In addition to accommodating bicycles on arterials, the Preliminary Plan encourages bicycle travel through intersections be appropriately accommodated.
-Specific guidance on the location, design, and maintenance of on-street bicycle facilities, including treatment of bicycle facilities at intersections, will be presented in the design guidelines included in the Final Plan.
+Specific guidance on the location, design, and maintenance of on-street bicycle facilities, including treatment of bicycle facilities at intersections, are presented in the design guidelines prepared for the final plan.